IvoNet/docker-java/README.md

 # How it works

-Well based on the `install.sh` script a couple of python image versions are pulled and customized through the `Dockerfile.template` file.
-With the `sed` command this template file is created into a `Dockerfile` and build by docker into a `ivonet/py$VERSION` image.
+Well based on the `install.sh` script a couple of java image versions are pulled and customized through the `Dockerfile.template` file.
+With the `sed` command this template file is created into a `Dockerfile` and build by docker into a `ivonet/j$VERSION` image.
-A startup shell script is created for every version created in the `~/bin` folder with the following naming convention `py$MAJOR_VERSION_NUMBER` e.g. `py3`
+A startup shell script is created for every version created in the `~/bin` folder with the following naming convention `j$MAJOR_VERSION_NUMBER` e.g. `py3`

-During the build the `requirements.txt` file is installed by pip, so you can use this file to prepare the python image according to your requirements.
+During the build the `requirements.txt` file is installed by pip, so you can use this file to prepare the java image according to your requirements.

 Look into the `install.sh` to see which versions are currently installed.

 # Running

-The scripts created will run a python container based on the major version and create a named container for it.
+The scripts created will run a java container based on the major version and create a named container for it.
 Except from the version these images start out "the same", but can start varying in their state.